ericboehs/yt/README.md

 ## License

-This project is open source.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute as needed.

 ## Acknowledgments